codegallivant/script-caster/README.md

 # mental-out

 ###### BRIEF SUMMARY OF PROJECT:
-This is a python applications that enables a user to control their personal computer remotely via Google Drive.
+This is a python application that enables a user to control their personal computer remotely via Google Drive.
 ###### COMPLETION STATUS:
 *Under Development.
 Stable beta version complete.*